stevenrobertson/sd-docs/report/flame_algorithm.md

 ###History

-The flame algorithm was created in 1991 [CHECK].
+The flame algorithm was created in 1992.
 The algorithm was created by Scott Draves who is software and visual artist.
 Shortly after the creation of the algorithm the first implementation called ``flame3`` was made openly available in 1992.
 Drave's fractal flame software has allowed the process for artist creation by allowing the users to experiment with shapes, colors, and stylistic effects.
 More historical background can read about in Section \ref{flameimplementation}.

 ###Algorithm